 If you’re considering installing a water floor heating system (also known as a hydronic or wet heating system) throughout your home, then a heat pump is the ideal heat source to utilise.
 Air-source heat pumps are great for home renovation projects as they offer a relatively straightforward installation and take up little space.
 These pumps are fitted to the outside wall of your property and are around the same size as a typical boiler or air-conditioning unit.

-Ground-source heat pumps are most commonly installed in new-build projects.
-Ground source heat pump installations can be labour intensive and time consuming; the subsurface pipes can be installed in the ground outside your home as either a horizontal ‘array’ – whereby the pipes are installed as a horizontal loop a few metres below your garden for instance – or a vertical array, where the pipe is installed vertically through a much deeper bore hole.
+Ground-source heat pumps are most commonly installed in new-build projects as they require a significant installation process.
+The subsurface pipes can be installed in the ground outside your home as either a horizontal ‘array’ – whereby the pipes are installed as a horizontal loop a few metres below your garden – or a vertical array, where the pipe is installed vertically through a much deeper bore hole.

 Which floor heating system is best to use?